JoeBonham/jQuery-Full-Width-Image-Slider/readme.md

 # jQuery Full Width Slider

 A jQuery full width slider designed to be a compatible and lightweight as possible.
-Minified (JS & CSS) it weighs in a just 3KB.
+Minified (JS & CSS) it weighs in at just 3KB.

 Features: